 Inc. Magazine Reveals Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

 NEW YORK, Aug.
-17, 2021 /PRNewswire/ -- Inc. magazine today revealed that Media Cause is No. 4,254 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
+17, 2021 /PRNewswire/ -- Inc. magazine today revealed that MikMak is No. 439 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Intuit, Zappos, Under Armour, Microsoft, Patagonia, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-"About ten years ago, the founders of Media Cause were struck with the idea that marketers can do more to improve the world around them by amplifying the good others are already doing," says Eric Facas, Media Cause CEO.
-"Today, as a full-service advertising and marketing agency serving nonprofits, Media Cause works with a wide variety of organizations covering all types of issues from healthcare to education to environmental, ranging in size from smaller community nonprofits like local Goodwill branches to large organizations like the United Nations.
-We have proven that it's possible to grow a business by creating greater awareness of others' social good causes."
+"We are honored to be recognized for the second time by Inc. 5000 as one of the fastest-growing, privately held companies in the nation," said MikMak CEO and Founder Rachel Tipograph.
+"In three years, MikMak's revenue has grown 1114%.
+In the past year, we quadrupled our headcount, and raised a $10M Series A. This is a testament to our incredible team and brand partners which count on MikMak for the first-party consumer insights needed to build and accelerate their eCommerce presence."

 Not only have the companies on the 2021 Inc. 5000 been very competitive within their markets, but this year's list also proved especially resilient and flexible given 2020's unprecedented challenges.
 Among the 5,000, the average median three-year growth rate soared to 543 percent, and median revenue reached $11.1 million.
 Together, those companies added more than 610,000 jobs over the past three years.